 The ingress rate metering/color table consists of 24 Committed Information Rate (CIR) registers (one per port/priority), a Committed Burst Size register and an Excess Burst Size register.
 All metering/color table registers are 16-bits in size and are accessed indirectly via the Switch Engine Ingress Rate Command Register (SWE_INGRSS_RATE_CMD).
-Descriptions of these registers are detailed in Table 13-10 below.
+Descriptions of these registers are detailed in Table 10-10 below.

-TABLE 13-10: METERING/COLOR TABLE REGISTER DESCRIPTIONS
+TABLE 10-10: METERING/COLOR TABLE REGISTER DESCRIPTIONS

-Description Туре Default This reg Excess Burst Size This register specifies the maximum excess burst size in bytes.
-Bursts larger than his value that exceed the excess data rate are dropped.
+Description Туре Default Excess Burst Size This register specifies the maximum excess burst size in bytes.
+Bursts larger than this value that exceed the excess data rate are dropped.
 0600h Note: Either this value or the Committed Burst Size should be set larger than or equal to the largest possible packet expected.
 Note: All of the Excess Burst token buckets are initialized to this default value.
 If a lower value is programmed into this register, the token buckets will need to be normally depleted below this value before this value has any affect on limiting the token bucket maximum values.
 This reg gister is 16-bits wide.
-This reg tted Burst Size gister specifies the maximum committed burst size in bytes.
-Bursts larger s value that exceed the committed data rate are subjected to random drop- R/W 0600h Note: Either this value or the Excess Burst Size should be set larger than or equal to the largest possible packet expected.
+Committed Burst Size This register specifies the maximum committed burst size in bytes.
+Bursts larger than this value that exceed the committed data rate are subjected to random dropping.
+R/W 0600h Note: Either this value or the Excess Burst Size should be set larger than or equal to the largest possible packet expected.
 Note: All of the Committed Burst token buckets are initialized to this default value.
 If a lower value is programmed into this register, the token buckets will need to be normally depleted below this value before this value has any affect on limiting the token bucket maximum values.
 This reg gister is 16-bits wide.
-These r tted Information Rate (CIR) registers specify the committed data rate for the port/priority pair.
-The rate is d in time per byte.
+Committed Information Rate (CIR) These registers specify the committed data rate for the port/priority pair.
+The rate is specified in time per byte.
 The time is this value plus 1 times 20 ns.
 R/W 0014h There a re 24 of these registers each 16-bits wide.

-13.7.3.28 Switch Engine Ingress Rate Command Status Register (SWE_INGRSS_RATE_CMD_STS)
+10.7.3.28 Switch Engine Ingress Rate Command Status Register (SWE_INGRSS_RATE_CMD_STS)